Limited Gradient Descent: Learning With Noisy Labels: Related Works

 Third, in the context of noise-tolerant methods, several theoretically motivated noise-robust loss functions such as ramp loss and unhinged loss have been introduced~\cite{brooks2011support,van2015learning}.
 Ghosh et al.~\cite{ghosh2015making,ghosh2017robust} proved and empirically demonstrated that the mean absolute error (MAE) is robust against noisy labels.
 However, the convergence speed of MAE is slow.
-Zhang et al.~\cite{zhang2018generalized} found a loss function $\mathcal{L}_q$, which unifies categorical cross entropy (CCE) and MAE, to obtain a trade-off relationship between training speed and robustness.
-Additionally, regularization is an effective method to resist noisy labels, e.g. dropout~\cite{srivastava2014dropout}.
-Zhang et al.~\cite{zhang2017mixup} proposed the mixup method based on the idea that linear interpolations of feature vectors should lead to linear interpolations of the associated targets.
-Tanaka et al.~\cite{tanaka2018joint} integrated the $\mathcal{L}_p$ regularization~\cite{hu2017learning} and the confidence penalty regularization~\cite{pereyra2017regularizing} into the KL divergence loss function.
-However, since DNNs have the characteristic of memorizing noise~\cite{zhang2016understanding}, long-time training leads to performance degradation.
+Zhang et al.~\cite{zhang2018generalized} found a loss function $\mathcal{L}_q$ that unifies categorical cross entropy (CCE) and MAE to obtain a trade-off relationship between training speed and robustness.
+Additionally, regularization is an effective method to resist noisy labels, e.g., dropout~\cite{srivastava2014dropout}.
+Zhang et al.~\cite{zhang2017mixup} proposed Mixup regularization based on the idea that linear interpolations of feature vectors should lead to linear interpolations of the associated targets.
+Tanaka et al.~\cite{tanaka2018joint} integrated the $\mathcal{L}_p$ regularization~\cite{hu2017learning} and the confidence penalty regularization~\cite{pereyra2017regularizing} into the Kullback--Leibler divergence loss function.
+However, as DNNs have the characteristic of memorizing noise~\cite{zhang2016understanding}, long-time training leads to performance degradation.
 Therefore, for noise tolerance, it is important to consider the stop timing in training.
 These methods often used clean validation samples to find the best epoch, which is similar to early stopping.
+However, these methods are often sensitive to the validation sets, whose generalization performance is frequently affected by their quality.
 It is noteworthy that some robust methods based on max-margin do not need clean samples, such as the method reported in~\cite{elsayed2018large}.
-However, such methods cannot deal with asymmetric label noise (also called class-dependent noise or pair-flipping noise) owing to the limitation of max-margin.
+However, such methods cannot deal with asymmetric label noise (also called class-dependent noise or pair-flipping noise) owing to the limitation of the max-margin.